 The College will offer First Responder and certification classes on campus without cost to the employee, or loss of leave accruals.
-The College also agrees to reimburse individuals for completion of First Responder training outside the College upon approval of the Director of Human Resources.
+The College also agrees to reimburse individuals for completion of First Responder training outside the College upon approval of Human Resources.